Valid XHTML 1.0 Strict Valid CSS! Level Triple-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 Linux on Power Developer Program Manager, Strategist

-February 2005 - April 2005
+February 2005 to April 2005 (3 months)

 Court Square Data Group